Kizaki

 }

-That lets the principal carry both the selected tenant and the role inside that tenant.
+This gives the principal both a selected tenant and a role inside that tenant.

 auth {